To find all my posts, click on „Zero Waste“ on the right side of this page!

 Zero Waste aims to avoid the production of waste in general.
-People who do Zero Waste, want to get around the waste of resources and use high quality, long living and biological degradable products.
+People who do Zero Waste avoid the waste of resources and use high quality and long living products.

-In my interpretation, everybody can reduce his waste and consume consciously, even if a 100% of Zero Waste seems difficult.
+In my interpretation, everybody can reduce his waste and consume consciously, even if a 100% of Zero Waste seems difficult at the beginning.